camile024/tsam/README.md

 -Anything listed in the [issues](https://github.com/camile024/tsam/issues)

 ##Features:
-Every set period of time (default: 1 hour) the program:
+Program does the following repeatedly, after time interval and during times specified by user (e.g. every 1 hour, 12:00-00:00):
--Stores channel IDs, channel name, number of clients on the channel
+-Stores channel IDs, parent channel's ID, channel name, number of clients on the channel
--Removes old logs (if specified)
+-Removes old data (if specified, e.g. data older than 7 days)

 Each time requested the program:
--Calculates/shows each channel's data based on the files provided:
+-Calculates/shows each channel's data based on the files gathered:
 *channel ID
+*parent channel ID
 *last known name
 *last recorded activity (users > 0)
 *average activity (based solely on the files provided)
-*~~weighted average activity~~ channel rating (based on peak-hours of the server time)
+*~~weighted average activity~~ channel rating (based on peak-hours of the server time specified by user and subchannels' activity)

 ##Installation/Usage (Ubuntu)
 1) Get contents of the [bin/ubuntu](bin/ubuntu) folder